-24. The working group on interlinkages currently consists of 11 country members and 8 representatives from academia, international and regional organizations and civil society organizations.
-The group is co-chaired by Canada and China and conducts most of its meetings via WebEx and through e-mail.

-25. The working group has prepared a background document that will be submitted in early February 2019 to the fiftieth session of the Statistical Commission.
-The background document incorporates early interlinkages work undertaken by the group, results of the global and internal consultations, best practices from countries and organizations and an initial integrated analysis of the economic, social and environmental developments to support policy.
-During 2019, the group plans to work on a second report that looks at the interlinkages between the System of Environmental-Economic Accounting and the Sustainable Development Goals, while also examining the interlinkages between policy and legislation and a deeper examination of the integrated analysis in support of effective policymaking.
+- 24. The working group on interlinkages currently consists of 11 country members and 8 representatives from academia, international and regional organisations and civil society organisations.
+The group is co-chaired by Canada and China and conducts most of its meetings via WebEx and through email. - 25.
+The working group has prepared a background document that will be submitted in early February 2019 to the 50th session of the Statistical Commission.
+This background document incorporates early interlinkages work undertaken by the group, results of the global and internal consultations, best practices from countries and organizations, and an initial integrated analysis of the economic, social and environmental developments to support policy.
+During 2019, the group plans to work on a second report that looks at the interlinkages between the System of Environmental-Economic Accounting and the SDGs, while also examining the interlinkages between policy and legislation and a deeper examination of the integrated analysis in support of effective policy making.

-V. Annual refinements and plan for the 2020 comprehensive review
+IV.
+Annual refinements and plan for the 2020 comprehensive review